-Whatever app you use, from Tinder or Plenty of Fish to Bumble or Zoosk, knowing how to present your profile makes a huge difference to your success.
+Whatever app you use, from Tinder or eHarmony to Bumble or Zoosk, knowing how to present your profile makes a huge difference to your success.
 No matter if you’re looking for hook ups, or something more serious, your online dating profile is your calling card.
 So make it work for you…

-Our online dating tips will help you create a profile that gets the right kind of attention.
+So… We’ve put together these online dating tips that will help you create a profile to get the right kind of attention.

-Don’t underestimate how effective your photo is.
+Don’t underestimate how effective your main profile photo is for effective online dating.
 You already know that right?
 Even if you don’t think you’re much of an oil painting (I’m sure you’re gorgeous 😉 )make sure you get a picture that does you justice.

 Filters?
 We’ve heard a lot about body dysmorphia and the how much people edit or filter their image.
 A well shot full face portrait in good light won’t need any editing.